intel/nauta/docs/user-guide/actions/nctl.md

 After successful build tar.gz file can be found in `applications/cli` directory.
 Package contains nctl binary and all dependencies like helm, draft etc. Also docs and examples directories will be available.

+**Note** On Windows please start build process in console delivered together with msys.
+If one starts process of build from Windows cmd console - it fails.

 ##### Available make targets
 `make clean` - removes build artifacts only